taro03/p3_catalog/README.md

 This will give you a directory named **p3_catalog** complete with the source code for the flask application, a vagrantfile, and a bootstrap.sh file for installing all of the necessary tools.

-2. Edit the /templates/login/html with your own google and facebook application id
+2. Edit the /templates/login.html with your own google and facebook application id

+line 17:    `data-clientid="your google app id"`
+line 63:    `appID:'your facebook app id'`